 How do YOU measure a great leader, and what are you doing to become one?

-I believe that LEADERSHIP is the most valuable skill you can have in these times of great uncertainty.
+What is the most valuable skill you can have in these times of great uncertainty?
+I believe it’s LEADERSHIP.
 As a leader, there’s a part of you that’s strong, regardless of what’s happening around you.

-Where there is challenge there is also opportunity.
+Where there is a challenge there is also opportunity.

 Tough times call for that part of you that’s hungry, tuned-in, courageous, bold, brilliant…